Whether you are shopping for a car or new electronics, experiencing it in action is essential to make an informed

-We recently introduced a test drive for the Avi Vantage Application Delivery Controller on Microsoft Azure recently.
+We recently introduced a test drive for the Avi Vantage Application Delivery Controller on Microsoft Azure.
 Once you initiate the test drive, you get your own sandbox environment to play with for 2 hours at no cost.
 A handy manual explaining Avi Vantage's unique architecture is available alongside.
 Use the manual to walk through provisioning Avi’s load balancer in just a few minutes!

 To be fair, I have asked one of our newest Avi Networks members, Lei Yang, to test it out.
 She is “click-savvy” and not afraid to be a bit ambitious on her test drive.
 It’s okay to have fun!
 Here are a few sample workflows she attempted and you can explore the same during your Avi test drive window.

 - Self-service virtual service provisioning in Microsoft Azure

 - Scale service engines to simulate massive traffic spike

 The setup is as simple as a few clicks.
 Once you are satisfied, simply click “Save”.